We’ve got a few media training courses coming up in the next week or so, and here at Rough House, we’ve been busy with preparation.

 We’ll have booked premises, trainer, interviewer and camera operator so all that remains is to brief them and to arrive on the day, ready, and raring to go!

-Do you have any more questions about how we run a session?
+Do you have any more questions about our media training preparations?
 Would you like help with media training?
 Would you like to see some sample schedules?
-Please give us a call on 020 8332 6200 or email at firstname.lastname@example.org.
+Please give us a call on 020 8332 6200 or email at email@example.com.